-Every now and then, your logo will need an update.
+Every now and then, your logo will need a redesign.
 Sometimes, drastic changes in the culture or direction of your brand demand radical new approaches to the logo.
 More often than not, however, designing a logo is a process of small, incremental refinements.

 One of the best ways to understand how and why to redesign your logo is by studying the big guys.
-So before the rest of the year gets canceled, we’ve rounded up some of our favorite logo redesigns of 2020 so far.
+And despite the challenges 2020 brought us, agencies and designers have managed to create some of the best logo redesigns we’ve seen in a long time.

 Logo redesign trends we’ve noticed in 2020